AbstractSDK/abstract/contracts/etf/README.md

-# Vault Pooling Dapp

-This dApp is used for locking and claiming assets held in another contract.

-# Tests
+# ETF dApp

-The test cases covered by this dapp are located in [the README file under src/tests/](src/tests/README.md).
+This dApp is used for buying shares in a portfolio Abstract Account.
+The owner of the account has permissions to manage the asset allocations.
+By holding the shares the owner has the right to receive a share of the portfolio's assets, in proportion to the number of shares held.

+This App could be used to create a Cosmos version of the [Enzyme Finance](https://enzyme.finance/) protocol.